tarikhagustia/notulen/README.md

     googleMeetUrl: "https://meet.google.com/xxx-xxx-xxx", // your google meet link
     language: "id-ID", // language for caption generation
     geminiApiKey: "secretApiKey", // google gemini api key (get it for free)
-    recordingLocation: './out' // location to save the recording
+    recordingLocation: './out', // location to save the recording
-    prompt: 'Kamu adalah seorang Asisten Note Takker, berdasarkan hasil meeting berupa transribe dibawah ini tolong buatkan summary meeting\n' // Optional, this is the default prompt that will be used to generate the summary
+    prompt: 'You are an Assistant Note Taker, based on the meeting results in the form of the transcript below, please make a summary of the meeting\n' // Optional, this is the default prompt that will be used to generate the summary
   });

     // Start join the meeting